gorgusdev/neutral-scroll-size-manager/README.md

 - **useFixed** A flag to indicate if the element should use `position: fixed` to stack.

-- **hidden** A flag to indicate if the element is currently hidden while scrolling occurs.
+- **hidden** A flag to indicate if the element should be hidden while scrolling occurs.

 ### Add Anchor Tracker